lunduniversity/lufoss/README.md

 ## Process

 The LUFOSS nomination commitee decides about scholarships based on proposals that are assessed in relation to the criteria below.
-Anyone can nominate candidates by opening an issue in this repo.
+Anyone can nominate candidates by email to the chair.

 ## Criteria